FransBouma/Massive/README.markdown

 	//just grab from category 4.
 This uses named parameters var productsFour = table.All(columns: "ProductName as Name", where: "WHERE categoryID=@0",args: 4);

+That works, but Massive is "dynamic" - which means that it can figure a lot of things out on the fly.
+That query above can be rewritten like this:

+	dynamic table = new Products(); //"dynamic" is important here - don't use "var"! var productsFour = table.Find(CategoryID:4,columns:"ProductName");

+The "Find" method doesn't exist, but since Massive is dynamic it will try to infer what you mean by using DynamicObject's TryInvokeMember.
+See the source for more details.
+There's more on the dynamic query stuff down below.

 You can also run ad-hoc queries as needed:

 	var result = tbl.Query("SELECT * FROM Categories");